jaketae/pygrad/README.md

 ## Installation

-PyGrad is available on PyPi.
+PyGrad is available on PyPI.

 ```
 pip install pygrad